chrissearle/www_cso/posts/2019/09/22-securing-pi-hole-admin-with-ssl.md

 title: Securing pi-hole admin with SSL
 date: 2019-09-22 12:20 +0200
 tags: pi-hole, ssl
+intro: I recently added a running copy of pi-hole onto a spare raspberry pi to test.
+Moving it to https
 ---

 I recently added a running copy of pi-hole onto a spare raspberry pi to test.